dfyda/slothful-crud/docs/fundamentals/configurations/entity-configuration.md

 {: .important }
 Calling `SetKeyProperty` also invokes `SetKeyPropertyType` to ensure consistency.

+### How configuration is discovered

+Entity configurations are discovered automatically from the entry assembly when `UseSlothfulCrud<TDbContext>()` is executed.

+The following rules apply:

+- Configuration classes must implement `ISlothEntityConfiguration<TEntity>`.
+- Configuration classes must have a public parameterless constructor.
+- Only one configuration can be registered per entity type.
+Registering another one for the same entity results in a configuration exception.
+- If no configuration is found for an entity, default configuration values are used.

 ### Example Usage

 Below is an example configuration using default values: